Bree Van de Kamp: Season 1

 Bree is introduced as the "perfect" wife and mother.
 However, it becomes apparent that her emotional coldness and obsession with appearances makes her family resent her, and as her husband Rex puts it, "I just can't live in this detergent commercial anymore".

-She insists she and Rex have marriage guidance counseling with Dr. Albert Goldfine (Sam Lloyd) when he wants a divorce, and demands that Andrew and Danielle refuse presents from their father if they want to continue living with her.
+She insists she and Rex have marriage guidance counseling with Dr. Albert Goldfine (Sam Lloyd) when he wants a divorce and demands that Andrew and Danielle refuse presents from their father if they want to continue living with her.
 Unfortunately, in Andrew's case, this leads to him driving drunk and accidentally running over Carlos Solis's mother, leaving her in a coma.
 Rex and Bree conceal this to protect him but Bree is soon disappointed with his lack of remorse.
-Determined to make him realize that there are consequences to his actions, she gets him kicked off the swimming team by planting marijuana in his locker and then anonymously tipping off his coach.
+Determined to make him realize that there are consequences to his actions, she gets him kicked off the swimming team by reporting marijuana he had hidden in his swim locker and then anonymously tipping off his coach.

 Bree is determined to keep her family together until Rex has a heart attack, leading her to discover that he regularly visits a prostitute.
-Worse still, the prostitute turns out to be an acquaintance of hers, Maisy Gibbons (Sharon Lawrence), who is later arrested for living off immoral earnings.
-Maisy is persuaded to cut a plea deal with the district attorney, naming her clients and despite a request from Bree, does not remove Rex's name.
+Worse still, the prostitute turns out to be an acquaintance of hers, Maisy Gibbons (Sharon Lawrence), who is later arrested for living off of immoral earnings.
+Maisy is persuaded to cut a plea deal with the district attorney, naming her clients, and despite a request from Bree, Maisy does not remove Rex's name.
 Furious, Bree tells Rex she will divorce him but is "persuaded" by Andrew and Danielle to look after him while he recuperates.
 Initially wanting to hurt him, Bree starts dating their pharmacist, George Williams (Roger Bart), but ends things when Rex asks her to give their marriage another chance.
 She and George agree to be just friends.
 Wanting to deter Rex from visiting prostitutes, she reluctantly takes part in S&M scenarios with him.